Skip to content

 “Life is about not knowing, having to change, taking the moment and making the best of it, without knowing what’s going to happen next.
 Delicious Ambiguity.” ―Gilda Radner

 It’s no surprise we still feel lack, even when we have more than enough to survive.
-Lynne Twist, author of The Soul of Money, writes that we’re immersed in a culture that runs on 3 toxic myths of scarcity:
+Lynne Twist, author of The Soul of Money, shares that we’re immersed in a culture that runs on 3 toxic myths of scarcity:

 1. There’s not enough